Complete Guide To Ant Keeping

 Let’s start by saying this: Everyone makes mistakes!
 Every time you start an activity for the first time, you have a ton of information to go through!

-This is the reason I think this list of mistakes is very important, and if you are new to ant keeping, I’m sure you will find it extremely useful!
+This is why I believe this list of mistakes is very important, and if you are new to ant keeping, I’m sure you will find it extremely useful!
 Let’s begin!

-Mistake number 1: Don’t do enough research about a species
+Mistake number 1: Not doing enough research about a species

 As you probably already know, the world is full of different species of ants!
 All around the world, there are more than 12,000 of them!
-They are a lot!
+That’s a lot!

 Some of them live on top of the tallest mountains, in extremely harsh weather conditions!
-Others live at the heart of the hotter deserts, in an environment with the highest temperature on the planet!
+Others inhabit the hottest deserts, in an environment with the highest temperatures on the planet!

-So, as you can imagine, every ant has their own specific requirements.
-Things like temperature, humidity, and food types can vary a lot between different species of ants.
+So, as you can imagine, every ant has its own specific requirements.
+Factors like temperature, humidity, and food types can vary greatly between different species of ants.

-Your job, as an ant keeper, is to research as much as possible all the peculiar characteristics of the species you wanna keep.
+Your job as an ant keeper is to research as much as possible about the characteristics of the species you want to keep.
 You need to know the humidity levels, the temperature, what food they like to eat, and if and when they need hibernation.

 If just one of these requirements is not met, you can instantly lose all the progress you’ve made!
 Remember, do your own research before buying a queen ant online!